-“It’s our view that the shift from survive to thrive depends on an organization becoming—and remaining—distinctly human at its core.
+“It’s our view that the shift from surviving to thriving depends on an organization becoming — and remaining —distinctly human at its core.
 This is not just a different way of thinking and acting.
 It’s a different way of being, one that approaches every question, every issue, and every decision from a human angle first.
 And it’s not just a good idea, but a mandate for growth.”

-On a practical level, this means adopting processes which allow HR leaders and managers to understand the work environment from a human perspective, while shaping new realities according to potential or actual disruptions.
+On a practical level, this means adopting processes that allow HR leaders and managers to understand the work environment from a human perspective while shaping new realities according to potential or actual disruptions.

 Gaining insight through data

-HR leaders should use data and communications platform to gain insight and understanding into what makes individuals and teams excel and thrive.
-By using performance management tools, HR leaders and managers can draw upon a wide range of data which can help align behaviours with the broader objectives of the organization, developing the desired capabilities.
+HR leaders should use data and communications platforms to gain insight and understanding into what makes individuals and teams excel and thrive.
+By using performance management tools, HR leaders and managers can draw upon a wide range of data that can help align behaviours with the broader objectives of the organization, developing the desired capabilities.

 HR leaders, managers and team leaders can track development towards goals in real-time through Key Performance Indicators (KPIs), while at the same time HR administrators can create detailed employee analytics and reports to give a better understanding of the human circumstances which might be contributing towards poor performance.

 By using automated HR reports, HR leaders can take a proactive approach to addressing issues in the workforce, reducing mistakes and improving efficiency.